-- Clinical mentorship is a vital component to the professional development of Fellows-in-Training (FiTs) engaged in the Bellin College OMPT Fellowship Program.
-As such, we seek to provide students with mentorship opportunities in patient-centered clinical environments where care is delivered in an evidence-based manner and fully integrates current best evidence, clinical expertise, and patient values.
-It is essential that FiTs are supported in their pursuit of practicing in an evidence-based manner. - Belin College requires FiTs to take ownership of their clinical mentorship, and therefore makes the student responsible for establishing clinical mentorship arrangements with clinical facilities and mentors.
-While Bellin College maintains supervision and oversight into the clinical mentorship process for each student, Bellin College identifies itself as a third party participant in the mentorship arrangement with no direct control or authority over the student, clinical mentor, and other participants in the mentorship activity outside of Bellin College program requirements. - 3.
-Bellin College Responsibilities - Maintain appropriate accreditation of our fellowship program with the American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE) and the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT). - Maintain control over all didactic phases of the program, including: administration of the program, curriculum content, evaluation, faculty appointments, admission requirements, promotion, and graduation. - Maintain academic records and tracking of program students, to include mentorship records. - Review applications of potential mentors including their qualifications, experience, and practice setting. - Make final decision on approval or denial of clinical mentors. - Review performance of mentors to ensure mentoring quality through annual mentorship observation video review and through review of ELL feedback regarding the mentorship process. - Provide clinical mentors with written feedback about their performance mentoring FiTs based on live observation and/or video review. - Provide clinical mentors, as requested, with access to online educational content for the purposes of: self-study, integration into the oneon-one mentorship experience, and monitoring of student activity and progress. - Maintain sole responsibility for the withdrawal or dismissal of a EIT from the program for academic or disciplinary reasons.
+- Maintain appropriate accreditation of our fellowship program with the American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE) and the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT). - Maintain control over all didactic phases of the program, including: administration of the program, curriculum content, evaluation, faculty appointments, admission requirements, promotion, and graduation. - Maintain academic records and tracking of program students, to include mentorship records. - Review applications of potential mentors including their qualifications, experience, and practice setting. - Make final decision on approval or denial of clinical mentors. - Review performance of mentors to ensure mentoring quality through annual mentorship observation video review and through review of EiT.feedback regarding the mentorship process. - Provide clinical mentors with written feedback about their performance mentoring FiTs based on live observation and/or video review. - Provide clinical mentors, as requested, with access to online educational content for the purposes of: self-study, integration into the oneon-one mentorship experience, and monitoring of student activity and progress. - Maintain sole responsibility for the withdrawal or dismissal of a EIT from the program for academic or disciplinary reasons.
 The organization/clinical site will maintain the right to request removal of the student from their academic plan and/or clinical mentorship when the student's professional behavior violates existing rules and regulations of the organization/clinic, or for other causes deemed appropriate by the organization/clinic.
 Both Bellin College and the organization/clinic will jointly determine when and if a student, who has been removed from clinical mentorship, should be permitted to return to this clinical phase.
-In cases where employment is terminated, students retain the right to continue with their academic plan in an independent relationship with Bellin College and resume their clinical mentorship in arrangements external to organization/clinic. - 4.
-Organization/Clinic Responsibilities - Provide mentorship opportunities for students in adequately equipped clinical facilities that meet ABPTRFE guidelines and provide clinical exposures in the specialty area of orthopedic manual physical therapy.
+In cases where employment is terminated, students retain the right to continue with their academic plan in an independent relationship with Bellin College and resume their clinical mentorship in arrangements external to organization/clinic.

+4. Organization/Clinic Responsibilities

+- Provide mentorship opportunities for students in adequately equipped clinical facilities that meet ABPTRFE guidelines and provide clinical exposures in the specialty area of orthopedic manual physical therapy.
 Note that students in these programs are prohibited from participating in ANY clinical or supervised mentoring in a physician-owned or referral for profit facilities.
 Please contact Bellin College directly for further clarification on this policy. - Provide a patient-centered clinical environment with care delivered in an evidence-based manner, which includes integrating current best evidence, clinical expertise, and patient values. - Provide clinical mentorship and supervision of all FiTs using qualified and Bellin College approved clinical mentors who meet the standards of recognized professionals as set forth by the ABPTRFE and AAOMPT accrediting agencies and the stated objectives of Bellin College's educational program.
-Clinical mentors must meet of the following qualifications: 1) Current Fellow in the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT credentialed), 2) Actively engaged in patient care and able to spend a portion of clinic hours in 1:1 time with the Fellow-in-training in a non-referral for proft /POPTS setting; 3) Agrees with and upholds the patient care principles of Bellin College and the organization/clinic, 4) Agrees to ensure mentoring occurs in adequate and adequately equipped facilities, 5) Agrees to observation of active mentoring session (at least one annually), either live or via electronic means, by Bellin College program directors or faculty - Cooperate in the formal evaluation of FiTs as needed, and complete all reports required by Bellin College and the accrediting agencies for conducting the educational program.
+Clinical mentors must meet of the following qualifications: 1) Current Fellow in the American Academy of Orthopaedic Manual Physical Therapists (FAAOMPT credentialed), 2) Actively engaged in patient care and able to spend a portion of clinic hours in 1:1 time with the Fellow-in-training in a non-referral for profit /POPTS setting; 3) Agrees with and upholds the patient care principles of Bellin College and the organization/clinic, 4) Agrees to ensure mentoring occurs in adequate and adequately equipped facilities, 5) Agrees to observation of active mentoring session (at least one annually), either live or via electronic means, by Bellin College program directors or faculty - Cooperate in the formal evaluation of FiTs as needed, and complete all reports required by Bellin College and the accrediting agencies for conducting the educational program.